mediacloud/backend/doc/api_2_0_spec.md

  publish_date             The publish date of the story as specified in the RSS feed

+ custom_tags              A list containing the names of any tags that have been added to the
+                          story using the write-back API.

  collect_date             The date the RSS feed was actually downloaded

  guid                     The GUID field in the RSS feed default to the URL if no GUID is specified?